-There are three types of advice defined in the SNSIAP.
+There are three types of advice defined in the Standards Framework:

-Type I accreditation is a one-stage process made up of an audit.
+Type I accreditation is a one-stage process made up of an audit against the Organisational Standards.

 Once it has been established that the individual has a case that can be pursued, activities that your agency may undertake include:

-Type II/III accreditation is a two-stage process made up of the peer review of your case-files followed by an audit against the Organisational Standards.
+Type II/III accreditation is a two-stage process which is made up of the peer review of your case files, followed by an audit against the Organisational Standards.
 You cannot apply for audit until you have successfully completed peer review.

 This work includes a range of further actions arising from the casework defined in Type II.
 This may have been undertaken by the adviser preparing the tertiary work or may have come to the adviser by referral from another organisation or adviser.